 The state of a person’s teeth may reveal a lot about the state of their body.
-Over the past few years, studies have repeatedly found links between oral health and various diseases, including heart disease and stroke.
+Over the past few years, studies have repeatedly found links between oral health and diseases like heart disease and stroke.

-Though there’s no consensus yet on whether bad oral health actually causes such diseases, leading longevity organizations have found the research compelling enough to start spotlighting those pearly whites.
-National conferences have featured oral health seminars and The Gerontological Society of America launched an initiative around the issue.
+Though there’s no consensus yet on whether bad oral health actually causes such diseases.
+But leading longevity organizations have started spotlighting those pearly whites.
+National conferences have featured oral health seminars.
+And The Gerontological Society of America launched an initiative around the issue.

 Here are a few in-depth articles that break down what the research is finding—particularly as it relates to older people.